bublinec/Pondbook/notes.md

 - we could possibly store only id and look up the name everytime
 - but as we look up the username all the time it will be more efficient to store it - possible only in non relational db

+## Autentification vs Authorization

+Authentification - checking if you are who you say you are Authorization - if you are permitted to do some action

+## DON'T FORGET THE SHORT CIRCUIT IN && STATEMENT
+- the second part is not checked if the first is falsy => can be clearer and shorter codeA